boturnbow/monarisa/_posts/2020-03-27-beam-sockets-fore-hatches.md

 ---
-title:  "Beam Sockets and Fore Hatches"
+title:  "Padding Beam Sockets and Attaching Fore Hatches"
 category: building
 tag: [ decks, beams, hatches ]
 ---

+When the paint had cured for a few days I put a couple of coats of wax on the parts of the decks and cabins that weren't non-skid.
+Then I got to work on finishing things up.

 ## Padding the Beam Sockets